Costco: Animal welfare

 In 2010, Mercy for Animals conducted an undercover investigation at Buckeye Veal Farm, a veal supplier to Costco.
 Immediately following the investigative release, Costco adopted a policy against purchasing veal from producers that use the crate-and-chain production method.
 The case prompted Ohio lawmakers to vote in favor of a veal crate phase-out in the state.
 In 2012, Mercy for Animals conducted another undercover investigation of a pork supplier to major retailers such as Costco, Walmart, Safeway, Kroger, and Kmart.
-Before the public release of the investigation, Costco announced they would begin requiring their pork suppliers to phase out gestation crates.
+Before the public release of the investigation, Costco announced it would begin requiring its pork suppliers to phase out gestation crates.

 In 2015, the Humane Society of the United States conducted an undercover investigation at a Costco egg supplier.
 An undercover worker at Hillandale Farms, a major egg supplier to Costco, filmed conditions in which egg-laying hens lived in tiny wire cages.
 Following the investigations, several celebrities including Brad Pitt and Ryan Gosling publicly wrote to Costco to address this issue.
 In December 2015, following efforts by animal protection nonprofits including The Humane League, Costco released an updated commitment to source exclusively cage-free eggs in its operations.